codeforamerica/autoclearance/README.md

 Run `gem install bundler` and then `bundle` to install Ruby dependencies.

-To install the Beanstalk CLI, first instantiate a Python virtualenv by running:
+### To install the Beanstalk CLI
+First instantiate a Python virtualenv by running:

 ```
 python3 -m venv .venv